 Apply fixed bullets styled inserts a bullet followed by a tab in front of each paragraph of selected text, then applies a paragraph style named Bullet List to each paragraph.
-You can also use this feature with the keyboard shortcut ALT + SHIFT + B.

-If the style Bullet List already exists in a document, ListFixer will not recreate it; it will use the style already defined.
+If the style Bullet List already exists in a document, ListFixer will not re-create it; it will use the style already defined.
 Using Apply Fixed Bullets with an already-styled list will not remove the styles, because ListFixer has no way of knowing what style you want to apply instead.
 But you can easily select the list and apply any style you like.
+Note that if the bullet doesn't exist in the font used in the style, you'll end up with little blank squares rather than bullets.